🌐 Most Cookies

 The automatic exploit makes a GET request to the page to extract the session cookies.
 Then, using the list of keys with which the session cookie is generated, it extracts the correct key used to sign the original cookie.
 Once the key is extracted, it forges the new cookie with the value set to

-with the newly forged cookie, extracting the flag from the response using a regex.
+admin, and sends another request to/displaywith the newly forged cookie, extracting the flag from the response using a regex.

 🚩 Flag Capture